roguerouter/automation_day_phase2/Section_3-Ansible_Labs/AnsibleLab5-Routing_Configuration/README.md

 ## Folder and playbook details

 * host_vars - Contains the networks, area, and process associated with the device being configured.
 The ospf configuration is created in a list for ease of configuration.
-* ospf_routing.yaml - Ansible playbook, this will run a task that will loop through the lists in each host_var file and configure OSPF on the upstream device.
+* configure_routing.yaml - Ansible playbook, this will run a task that will loop through the lists in each host_var file and configure OSPF on the upstream device.
+Additionally, three additional tasks will run to create a static route on cat9kv_sw1, cat9kv_sw2, and n9kv_sw1 pointing to their respective default gateway.

 ### How to run the playbooks

 After running these playbooks, you will have complete IP reachability.
 Allow time for the adjacenies to establish before trying to ping.

 ```
-ansible-playbook ospf_routing.yaml -k
+ansible-playbook configure routing_routing.yaml -k
 ```

 ### Tests